-Here you are expected to take action to improve your chances of getting work.
+Here you're expected to take action to improve your chances of getting work.
 This can include taking part in training, an employment programme or work experience.

 The work-search requirement

-Here you are required to take reasonable action to get paid work (or more work if you are already working part-time).
+You're required to take reasonable action to get paid work (or more work if you're already working part-time).
 This can include searching for work, applying for jobs, creating and maintaining an online profile or registering with employment agencies.

-You will be expected to search for work for a minimum amount of time each week – usually set at 35 hours.
-The work you are searching for must also amount to at least 35 hours a week.
+You'll be expected to search for work for a minimum amount of time each week – usually set at 35 hours.
+The work you're searching for must also amount to at least 35 hours a week.

-In each case, the Department for Work and Pensions may agree to a reduced time if you have caring responsibilities or a physical or mental impairment.
+In each case, the Department for Work and Pensions may agree to less than 35 hours if you have caring responsibilities or a physical or mental impairment.